 READING LOLITA IN TEHERAN

-Eran Riklis, Italy / Israel, 2024, 107 min., feature film, original version with English subtitles
+Eran Riklis, Italy / Israel, 2024, 107 min., feature film, Farsi with English subtitles

 In the mid-1990s, literature professor Azar Nafisi secretly invites her students to a reading circle in Tehran.
 While the morality police and fundamentalists dictate everyday life, Austen, Fitzgerald, and Nabokov become companions of inner freedom and a space of security in the middle of Nafisi’s living room.
 The film tells of love for one’s homeland and the chains of the regime, of the dream of revolution that turns into oppression—and of the safe space that literature opens up.
 Nafisi’s living room becomes a place of resistance where women are allowed to dream, love, and hope.
 A powerful drama about self-determination, intellect, and the courage to defend intellectual freedom—even if the price is exclusion, exile, and deep inner conflict.